DarkEye00/DarkEye00/README.md

 - 👋 Hi, I’m Joseph
 - 👀 I’m interested in programming, web development, UI/UX design
-- 🌱 I’m currently learning web development(HTML,CSS, JavaScript, python Django)
+- 🌱 I’m currently working as an IT Specialist and honing my skills web development(HTML,CSS, JavaScript, python Django), AI automation and Cybersecurity.
 - 💞️ I’m looking to collaborate on any project long as i gain more experience in the field

 <!---